Patricia Ann Ledford INKS !!

 DRAW ME TO THE QUIET STRENGTH I CAN FIND IN YOUR PRESENCE

 When I was asked to move to Chattanooga in 2012, I knew Jesus was in the room, answering my prayers about where He wanted me to be.
-My daughter Ali married just 6 months after I moved and I thoroughly enjoyed living downtown.
+My daughter married just 6 months after I moved and I thoroughly enjoyed living downtown.
 "Thy will be done" dominates my every prayer.
 And, I especially enjoyed all the time I had with them.

 Beginning in February of 2016, I worked from my condo, garnering construction projects and landing over 15 projects that year.
 On Monday, August 22, 2016 I was due in Kingsport to support treating concrete on new sidewalks.
 In the past many years, I hadn't spent much time in the mountains, so I decided I would rent a cabin near Hot Springs, NC and commute to Kingsport for the project.
-Ali and her husband, Jeff, had moved into my condo as they were in the process of buying their first home.
+My daughter and her husband had moved into my condo as they were in the process of buying their first home.
 We all needed a well-deserved break; so, they joined me for a week-end getaway.

 That Monday, they returned to Chattanooga and I went to Kingsport.
 I returned to the cabin late Monday, poured a glass of wine, and basked in the solace of nature.
 "Draw me to the quiet strength I can find in Your presence".
 I realized I didn’t have to rush back to Chattanooga and went to sleep without plans for the next day.